GomerSimpson0/MyIP/README.md

 MyIP
 =====

 Hello!
 This is a simple script which can help you to find out your localhost ip, ip address in local network and your external ip address.
-Also it shows open ports on external ip.

 You need to install Python 3 and some packages